Every individual faces countless color choices daily.

-Many color analysis methods exist, and vary in approach and outcome.
+Many color analysis methods exist, and they vary in approach and outcome.

 What Is A Color Analysis?

 4 Color Analysis Methods

-Color analysis methods, in general, are externally focused.
+Color analysis methods are typically externally focused.
 Most external color analysis methods use similar criteria to determine your optimal color palette, including hair, eye and complexion colors to assign your color palette.
 However, one revolutionary color analysis method employs DNA to determine your genetically preferred colors.

-Here are the top color analysis methods used today:
+Here are the common color analysis methods used today:

 - The 4 Season Color Analysis (Tonal Analysis)